Atos seals contract to transform IT infrastructure at National Bank

-The existing IT landscape within National Bank will be transferred to Atos’ European mainframe hub data centres in Frankfurt am Main.
+The existing IT landscape within National Bank will be transferred to Atos' European mainframe hub data centers in Frankfurt am Main.

-According to Atos, these data centres offer state-of-the-art infrastructure and exceed the highest regulations for safety, power supply and cooling in addition to the legal high-availability requirements necessary for financial service companies.
+According to Atos, these data centers offer state-of-the-art infrastructure and exceed the highest regulations for safety, power supply and cooling in addition to the legal high-availability requirements necessary for financial service companies.